Choosing a Domain Name

 An exact match domain (EMD) is one where the domain name contains the target keyword: buycheapflights.com, manchesterpizzadelivery.co.uk.
 In 2012, Google reduced the ranking benefit these domains had previously carried.

 A branded domain builds authority over time in a way an EMD cannot: entity recognition, Knowledge Graph association, and brand search volume.
-Brand search volume (how often people search directly for your name) is itself a signal Google uses to measure brand strength.
+Brand search volume (how often people search directly for your name) is widely thought to feed Google’s brand-strength signals, on the strength of patents and the 2024 leak, though Google has not confirmed it as a direct ranking factor.

 The practical question: would you be comfortable calling the company this name, independently of what it does for search?
 If not, the domain is engineered around a query rather than a brand.